 - 1 teaspoon olive oil

-- 2 slices sandwich bread finely chopped
+- 2 slices sandwich bread Chopped.
+Will measure about two cups once chopped.

 - ¼ cup milk